WICG/attribution-reporting-api/aggregate_debug_reporting.md

           "key_piece": "0x7",
           "value": 789
         }
-     ], // default to [], i.e. not opt-in to any debug types
+     ], // defaults to [], i.e. doesn't opt-in to any debug types
-     "aggregation_coordinator_origin": "https://publickeyservice.msmt.aws.privacysandboxservices.com" // default to implementation-defined default origin
+     "aggregation_coordinator_origin": "https://publickeyservice.msmt.aws.privacysandboxservices.com" // defaults to implementation-defined default origin
   }
 }
 ```

 The source registration can pre-allocate `budget` from the total L1 budget
-(L1 = 65 536) for debug reporting, and the remaining will be used for aggregate
+(L1 = 65536) for debug reporting, and the remaining will be used for aggregate
 attribution reporting.

 The configuration accepts an optional list field `debug_data` to allow
 developers to specify the aggregation key piece as a hex-string and the
-corresponding histogram value for debug types they opt-in to receiving debug
+corresponding histogram value for debug types they opt-in to receiving.
-reports.
-When "unspecified" value is set, any non-explicitly specified debug
+When the `unspecified` value is set, any non-explicitly specified debug
-types will be reported with the corresponding key piece and value, otherwise
+types will be reported with the corresponding key piece and value; otherwise
 they will not be reported.
 The list of supported debug types will be documented
 in the [specification](https://wicg.github.io/attribution-reporting-api/).

 The configuration also accepts an optional string field
 `aggregation_coordinator_origin` to allow developers to specify the deployment
 option for the aggregation service supported by the browser.
-This is default to
+This defaults to
-the implementation-defined default origin if it’s not present.
+the implementation-defined default origin if omitted.

 The final histogram bucket key is defined as a combination (bitwise OR) of the
 source-side key piece if available, the trigger-side key piece if available,
 and the key piece for the corresponding debug type.

 Final keys will be restricted to a maximum of 128 bits.
 This means that hex